adityaraj0908/Task-Manager/README.md

-# 🚀 Full-Stack Task Manager (Internship Assignment)
+# 🚀 Full-Stack Task Manager

 A full-stack task management application built with **React**, **Node.js**, **MySQL**, and **AWS Lambda**.
 This project demonstrates **microservices architecture**, a **clean folder structure**, and **mock AI integration**.